drsunnyrai/temporal-cultural-norms/README.md

 * You may need to configure the output directory
 4. Parse through raw subtitles data to obtain `matching` vs `random` contexts
 * Obtain contexts by running `python3 parser_code/parser.py`
-This will output the `matching_{country}.csv` and `random_{random}.csv` files inside `parsed_input/` folder.
+* You may need to rename the subtitle directory to match the syntax of the parser.py script This will output the `matching_{country}.csv` and `random_{random}.csv` files inside `parsed_input/` folder.
 3. Call GPT-4o calls on the parsed data
 * Obtain and replace the OpenAI key with yours